 Healthcare environments are some of the most sophisticated and incredibly important spaces we design.
 How do we take on the challenge of something as complex as the modern hospital?
 We believe that the ideal hospital design will account for many different purposes for different users – patients, families, staff, etc.

-In this article, we’ll cover some key elements of an exceptional healthcare facility – providing you with a better understanding of what it takes to design the optimal healthcare environment!
+In this article, we’ll cover some key elements of an exceptional healthcare facility – providing you with a better understand of what it takes to design the optimal healthcare environment!

 A great facility starts before you even enter the doors.
 Optimal planning allows for smooth traffic flow and intuitive access to all your buildings.
 Vehicular access should be clear and stress-free.
 In addition, lighting and material decisions for the main entrance to the hospital and parking structures and medical office buildings should place patients on the quickest path to the front door.
 The last thing you want in an emergency is to get lost trying to find the front door.